mylofi/webauthn-local-client/BUNDLERS.md

 * `dist/bundlers/walc-external-bundle.js`

     Non-ESM (plain global .js) bundle of dependencies that must be loaded separately from (and prior to) your app's bundle.
-Includes the concatenated contents of these individual dependencies:
+Includes the already-concatenated contents of these individual external dependencies:

     - `dist/auto/external/libsodium.js`
     - `dist/auto/external/libsodium-wrappers.js`
-    - `dist/auto/external/cbor.js`
-    - `dist/auto/external/asn1.all.min.js`

-**Note:** The [`ASN1` dependency](https://github.com/yoursunny/asn1.js) is [licensed under MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/), which is generally compatible with this library's [MIT license](LICENSE.txt).
-However, MPL 2.0 specifically requires preservation of the copyright/license header (block comment at top of `asn1.all.min.js`).
-To comply with this licensing requirement, ensure your tooling does not remove this comment from the bundle file.

 ### Vite Plugin